fedemenstahgriltrocast-max/stunning-waffle/ultimate-chatbot/infrastructure/edge-mesh/workers/README.md

-# Cloudflare Worker Implementation Guide
+# EdgeMesh Worker Implementation Guide

-This package houses the TypeScript entrypoints for every Cloudflare Worker that powers the seven-layer chatbot.
+This package houses the TypeScript entrypoints for every EdgeMesh Worker that powers the seven-layer chatbot.
 The goal is to keep a consistent security model and toolchain across layers while allowing each Worker to be deployed independently.